- Meetings & Events

 Please note that proposal submission ceases precisely at the deadline.
 To avoid technical problems with submission please submit at least twenty-four hours before the deadline.
 Proposals received after the deadline cannot be considered.
 A FAQ on the proposal submission process is available at the website.
 Those unable to submit a proposal electronically should contact the AMS office before 10 January 2019 regarding accommodation procedures.
 Receipts will be sent to all who submit proposals by the beginning of February 2019.

 Notifications of the Program Committee’s decisions are sent after their spring meeting, about 30 April.
 AMS committees and Study Groups; Affiliated societies.
 Sessions organized by such groups are not reviewed by the Program Committee.
-They should contact Robert Judd at the AMS office to schedule their meetings.
+They should contact the AMS office to schedule their meetings.
 Study Group organizers should review the Study Group info page.
 Other questions?
 See the Proposal Submission FAQ.

 Program Committee Chair